Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 Requirements
 ~~~~~~~~~~~~

+- The list of withdrawals MUST be executed in order.
+- The contract function MUST reject if any of the withdrawals fail to be executed.
-- The function MUST emit a ``NonceEvent`` and a ``WithdrawNativeCurrencyEvent``.
+- The function MUST emit a ``NonceEvent`` and a ``WithdrawNativeCurrencyEvent`` for every withdrawal.
-- The function MUST reject if the signature verification fails.
+- The function MUST reject if the signature verification fails for any withdrawal.

-- The withdrawal MUST fail, if the CCD balance of the ``signer`` is insufficient to do the withdrawal.
+- The function MUST fail, if the CCD balance of the ``signer`` is insufficient to do the withdrawal for any withdrawal.
-- A withdrawal MUST non-strictly decrease the CCD balance of the ``signer`` public key and non-strictly increase the balance of the ``to`` address or fail.
+- A function MUST non-strictly decrease the CCD balance of the ``signer`` public key and non-strictly increase the balance of the ``to`` address or fail for any withdrawal.
 - A withdrawal back to this contract into the ``depositNativeCurrency`` entrypoint MUST be executed as a normal withdrawal.
 - A withdrawal of a CCD amount of zero MUST be executed as a normal withdrawal.
 - A withdrawal of any amount of CCD to a contract address MUST call a ccd receive hook function on the receiving smart contract with a :ref:`ccd receive hook parameter<CIS-5-functions-transfer-ccd-receive-hook-parameter>`.
-- The contract function MUST reject if the ccd receive hook function called on the contract receiving CCDs rejects.
+- The contract function MUST reject if the ccd receive hook function called on the contract receiving CCDs rejects for any withdrawal.
 - The balance of a public key not owning any CCD amount SHOULD be treated as having a balance of zero.

 .. warning::